warren-bank/testing-readme-before-commit/README.md

   * css customizations:
     * font-family

-      the stylesheet assigns a default value.<br>
+      the (internal) stylesheet assigns a default value.<br>
-      this preference is optional; if present, its value will override the stylesheet.
+      this preference is optional;<br>
+      if assigned a value, it will override the stylesheet.

       > default: ''